-More information on how aging affects driving ability on our Driving Skills page.
+More information on how aging affects the aging driver's abilities can be found on our Driving Skills page.

-NHTSA has developed a training course for law enforcement officers that includes information on the aging process, how to conduct a traffic stop with an older driver, making referrals, and conducting an older driver community relations problem.
+NHTSA's training course for law enforcement officers includes information on the aging process, how to conduct a traffic stop with an older driver, making referrals, and conducting an older driver community relations problem.
 The training can be scheduled by contacting the NHTSA's regional office.

 Walkinginfo.org has information about enforcement and training of bicycle and pedestrian laws.